American urban history: Claims for urban impact

-Historian Richard Wade has summarized the claims that scholars have made for the importance of the city in American history.
+Historian Richard Wade summarizes the claims that scholars have made for the importance of the city in American history.
 The cities were the focal points for the growth of the West, especially those along the Ohio and Mississippi rivers.
 The cities, especially Boston, were the seed beds of the American Revolution.
 Rivalry between cities, such as between Baltimore and Philadelphia, or between Chicago and St. Louis, stimulated economic innovations and growth, especially regarding the railroads.
 The cities sponsored entrepreneurship, especially in terms of export and import markets, banking, finance, and the rise of the factory system after 1812.
 The rapidly growing railroad system after 1840 was primarily oriented toward linking together the major cities, which in turn became centers of the wholesale trade.
 The railroads allowed major cities such as Atlanta, Chicago, Minneapolis, Denver, and San Francisco to dominate ever-larger hinterlands.

-The failure of the South to develop an urban infrastructure significantly weakened it during the Civil War, especially as its border cities of Baltimore, Washington, Louisville, and St. Louis, refused to join the Confederacy.
+The failure of the South to develop an urban infrastructure significantly weakened it during the Civil War, especially as its border cities of Baltimore, Washington, Louisville, and St. Louis refused to join the Confederacy.
 The cities were fonts of innovation in democracy, especially in terms of building powerful political organizations and machines; they were also the main base for reformers of those machines.
 They became the home base for important immigrant groups, especially the Irish and the Jews.
 Cities were the strongholds of labor unions in the 19th and 20th centuries (although no longer so in the 21st century).

 Historian Zane Miller argues that urban history was rejuvenated in mid-20th century by the realization that the cultural importance of the city went far beyond art galleries and museums.
 Historians began to emphasize "the importance of individual choices in the past and made the advocacy of lifestyle choices a hallmark of American civilization."
 It was the diversity of the city, and the support it provided for diverse lifestyles, that set it so dramatically apart from towns and rural areas.
 By the 1990s there was increased emphasis on racial minorities, outcasts, and gays and lesbians, as well as studies of leisure activities and sports history.

 Intellectuals against the city

-As Morton White demonstrated in The Intellectual versus the City: from Thomas Jefferson to Frank Lloyd Wright (1962), the overwhelming consensus of American intellectuals has been hostile to the city.
-The main idea is the Romantic view that the unspoiled nature of rural America is morally superior to the over civilized cities, which are the natural homes of sharpsters and criminals.
+As Morton White demonstrates in The Intellectual versus the City: from Thomas Jefferson to Frank Lloyd Wright (1962), the overwhelming consensus of American intellectuals has been hostile to the city.
+The main idea is the Romantic view that the unspoiled nature of rural America is morally superior over civilized cities, which are the natural homes of sharpsters and criminals.
 American poets did not rhapsodize over the cities.
 On the contrary they portrayed the metropolis as the ugly scene of economic inequality, crime, drunkenness, prostitution and every variety of immorality.
 Urbanites were set to rhyme as crafty, overly competitive, artificial, and as having lost too much naturalness and goodness.